mtopircean/essential-oils/README.md

 For patients listing, it will include more details on when the search has taken place and allow to store users personal data as the discussions/searches happen, data like date of birth, gender, contact details.

 ## Deployment and Local Development
-Deployment of the website was done using HEROKU, and can be accessed here[ESSENTIALOILS](https://essential-oils-8a5b724d8c2a.herokuapp.com/)
+Deployment of the website was done using HEROKU, and can be accessed here [ESSENTIALOILS](https://essential-oils-8a5b724d8c2a.herokuapp.com/)
 The steps in deployment where taken following the example of LoveSandwiches CI Project.

 #### How to Fork